“This is Jim Rockford. At the tone leave your name and message. I’ll get back to you.”

 This little exchange is a nice character study of the early first season Rockford, the antisocial beach bum and notorious cheapskate Rockford who knows exactly how many eggs he has in the fridge, and whose best friend is his conniving father who never does anybody a favor for nothing, especially his own son.
 That aspect of Rocky’s character gets phased out before too long.
 In later episodes, Angel Martin would become the buddy who scams Jim, not Rocky.

 As father and son argue about the steak, there’s a rapping at the trailer door.
 Rocky, who’s nobody’s fool, stage-whispers urgently, “here, take it! and hands Jim the ashtray.

 CHEAPSKATE JIM PART 2

 Over the course of the episode, Rockford is visited in his quarters by no fewer than three sets of thugs, two of which bundle him into a car and spirit him away.
 Jim’s final set of abductors take him to some remote land by the side of the freeway in Hoffa country, but he lives to tell about it.
 Rockford ends up getting a cab from there to the Federal Building (the one in West LA, presumably).
 The cab fare for this 20-plus mile ride is only $10.45.
 Rockford hands the cabbie a twenty and tells him to keep it.

 Instead of just speeding away with a “thanks, Mac!” the cabbie says, “ten buck tip?
 What do I have to do for it.?’

 Rockford explains that there is a trailer by the beach at 2354 Pacific Coast Highway.
 “I want you to go inside, and there you’ll find a very crotchety old man tied up.
 Untie him.
 Whatever you got on the meter, you get from him, and you keep the ten-dollar tip.

 “Add another five and you’ve got a deal,” the cabbie says.

 Rockford shakes his head as if to say, “Wow.
-You’d probably charge your mother fifteen bucks to save her from a burning building.”
+You’d probably charge your mother an extra five to save her from a burning building.”